 I would practise doing my lettering and calligraphy everyday while using the interlined spaced paper (like in early elementary school) and real calligraphy pens.
 It has really become a lost art in my opinion.
 Letter writing by hand is also sadly missed.
 Everything done by hand has been set aside like an obsolete tool.

 I think that it would be grand if more people practised these lost skills and started to do them more regularly.
 Bring back some of the old ways of doing things.
 Imagine how beautiful the outside world could look if these skills were combined and used in advertising by more people.
-I think our commercial world might look alot more human and alot less cryptic. ~Chriss Sather
+I think our commercial world might look alot more human and much more inspiring. ~Chriss Sather